-Spotify is the perfect example of a large agile company.
-This is a case study of good managerial practices.
-In 8 years, their workforce has grown to 1,500 employees and the company has maintained its drive and ability to innovate.
-The fact their employees are so open to change means that it is perfectly adapted to an ever-changing market.
-Spotify is proof that agile start-up management can be applied to large companies.
+Spotify is the perfect example of a large company that's managed to maintain its agility through scale.
+In 8 years, their workforce grew to exceed 1,500 employees, and the music giant has maintained its drive and ability to innovate.
+Their employee's resiliency, success, and user satisfaction are all proof that agile start-up management can be applied to any company, no matter the size.

 AUTONOMY ALIGNED IN “AGILITY”

-In exchange for autonomy, squad objectives must be aligned with the company’s strategy, but also other squads’ priorities and objectives.
-Kniberg illustrates this need for alignment by comparing it to an orchestra where each musician is autonomous and plays his instrument but listens to others to create a worthy piece.
+In exchange for autonomy, squad objectives must be aligned with the company’s overall strategy, but also other squads’ priorities and objectives.

-Autonomy and alignment should therefore not be seen as the two extremes of the same scale, but as two dimensions: the more important the alignment, the more we can allow the different squads to be autonomous.
+Autonomy and alignment can therefore not be seen as two extremes of the same scale, but rather as two dimensions: the more important the alignment, the more different squads can be autonomous.

-The squads are then divided into “tribes” according to the project they are working on.
+Spotify's squads are then divided into “tribes” according to the projects they are working on.
 Within a tribe, “chapters” are made up of people with the same skills or functions.

-A chapter has a coach who encourages the squad to progress and share best practices.
-Chapters meet regularly to discuss the problems they are facing in their particular area of expertise and the solutions they can provide.
+A chapter has a coach who encourages squads to progress and share best practices with one another.
+Chapters meet regularly to discuss the problems they are facing and the solutions they're coming up with.

-In terms of skills, this organization gives employees more flexibility to move from squad to squad without ever changing coach.
-In addition, it allows the company to achieve an economy of scale.
+In terms of skills, this type of organization gives employees more flexibility to move from squad to squad without ever changing coaches, and allows Spotify to realize economies of scale.

-On the other hand, “guilds” bring together people who share the same interests.
-Guilds organize conferences around topics of interest, hold a weekly newsletter and everyone is free to create, join or leave a guild at any time during their life in the company.
+On top of this, Spotify institutes “guilds”, which bring together people who share the same interests.
+Guilds do things like organizing conferences around topics of interest.
+Everyone is free to create, join, or leave a guild at any time during their tenure at the company.

-Here is an example: you are a data analyst in charge of implementing a DataViz solution.
-So, you enter a squad with complementary profiles that will take care of this project.
-In this squad, you join the tribe in charge of the company’s digital transformation which has several squads with projects similar to yours.
+Let's illustrate this with an example: you are a data analyst in charge of implementing a DataViz solution.
+So, you enter a squad with complementary profiles to tackle this project.
+In this squad, you join a tribe that is in charge of your company’s digital transformation (which has several squads with projects similar to yours_.

-In order to keep your skills up to date and exchange knowledge, you belong to a chapter made up of other data analysts.
-In addition, a coach follows you and advises you whenever you need it.
+In order to keep your skills up to date and continually exchange knowledge, you belong to a chapter made up of other data analysts.
+In addition, a coach follows you and advises you whenever necessary.

 Finally, you belong to a guild that deals with Agile Project Management.
-This allows you to bring another dimension to your skills and makes you feel even more valued in your squad.
+This allows you to add other dimensions to your skillse and makes you feel even more valued in your squad.

 AUTONOMY, THE DRIVING FORCE BEHIND INNOVATION

-Chapters and guilds allow Spotify to create a community and corporate culture despite the autonomy granted to squads and the highly volatile nature of the structure.
-Autonomy makes it possible here to free oneself from hierarchical rigidities and above all to motivate employees.
+Chapters and guilds are particularly powerful in the sense that they've enabled Spotify to create (and maintain) a community and corporate culture despite the high levels of autonomy granted to their employees.
+And, to reiterate, this autonomy makes it possible to free employees from hierarchical rigidities and keep them motivated.

-A squad belongs to one of three categories: functionality, client application or infrastructure.
+A squad belongs to one of three categories: functionality, client application, or infrastructure.
 The functional squads, for example, are responsible for developing the search or recommendation engine.
-Applications squads are specialized in one of the Web, Mobile or Desktop platforms.
-The architecture squads develop the tools and methods that the first two categories need to work, such as A/B testing.
+Applications squads are specialized in one of the Web, Mobile, or Desktop platforms.
+The architecture squads develop the tools and methods that the first two categories need to work on, such as A/B testing.